LukeGrahamLandry/Lox/bootstrap/clox/README.md

 - NUMBER: the data is double
 - OBJ: the data is a pointer to an instance of the Obj struct.

-### Obj

 An Obj represents a block of dynamically allocated memory on the heap.
 Each Obj has a type tag and a pointer to the next obj (it's a linked list node) so the vm can clear them all when it's done.

 They also have additional data depending on their type.

 - OBJ_STRING: an array of chars and its length.
-Since c works on strings as char arrays, it's only a dereference away.
+Since c works on strings as char arrays, it's only a pointer dereference away.
+- OBJ_FUNCTION: a Chunk and its arity.

 All strings are interned.
 The compiler and the vm share a hash set.
 Whenever a new StringObj Value is created, it's looked up in the set.
 If its already there, the old one is used.
 So every StringObj with identical